Intellectual Property Law

 Creativity is what makes the future bright and the world a better place.
 The law protects creativity as intellectual property.
 The Sandra Day O’Connor College of Law at Arizona State University provides students with the opportunity to study intellectual property law and play an important role in developing and protecting creativity so that our future becomes brighter every day.

-With ASU ranked the No. 1 Most Innovative University by U.S. News and World Report, ASU Law is proud to offer an extensive intellectual property law program for students working towards a Juris Doctor (JD), Master of Laws (LLM), and/or Master of Legal Studies (MLS) degree.
+With ASU ranked the No. 1 Most Innovative University, by U.S. News and World Report 2024, ASU Law is proud to offer an extensive Intellectual Property (IP) law program for students working towards a Juris Doctor (JD), Master of Laws (LLM), and/or Master of Legal Studies (MLS) degree.
 The IP law program includes offerings in patent law, trademark law, copyright law, trade secret law, as well as IP law and society.
 Our students have unparalleled access to outstanding faculty and professional opportunities through innovative partnerships to build the foundation for a successful career.
+Read the announcement featured on ASU News here.

 A+ rating in front of the ASU yellow sun